Curriculum & Learning Environment

 The objective of the Teacher Career Ladder program is to provide coursework, support, and coaching for prospective educators to acquire the knowledge and skills necessary to meet the requirements of Nebraska Teacher Certification.
-The program does not require an undergraduate degree, however, students must have completed a majority of the prerequisite courses and credit hours with a C grade or above (100-level courses or above).
+The program does not require an undergraduate degree, however, students must have completed a majority of the prerequisite courses.

 Midland’s objectives include providing a program that meets and exceeds the expectations of the Nebraska Department of Education’s INTASC standards and Midland’s teacher education program ideals and goals.
-Midland’s program commits to learning and learner-centered experiences and provides opportunities for teacher candidates to collaborate, attend integrated, year-long courses with an urban emphasis, and have performance-based assessments.
+Midland’s program commits to learning and learner-centered experiences and provides opportunities for teacher candidates to collaborate, attend integrated, year-round courses, and receive performance-based feedback.

-The program consists of three separate block courses (an advising block, core block, and methods block) plus two summers’ worth of courses.
+The program consists of three separate block courses (an advising block, core block, and methods block).

-Once candidates are selected, they will move into an Advising Block where they will meet with a Midland representative to determine their needs for general education coursework.
+Once candidates are selected, they will move into an Advising Block where they will meet with a TCL Program Advisor to determine their needs for general education coursework.
 Students who come into the program must meet our general education requirement of college credits in the following curriculum areas.